zz-xx/soccerdata-scraper/README.md

-## Basic Overview
+# Basic Overview
-Scrape soccer data from ***Wikipedia*** across tier 1 European Football Leagues and make interactive as well as interesting data visualizations from it.
+_soccerdata-scraper_ scrapes soccer data from ***Wikipedia*** across tier 1 European Football Leagues and makes interactive as well as interesting data visualizations from it.

 Current available leagues for *scraping* and then visualizations are given below.